Clerk vs Keycloak for Solo Developers

 The platform handles everything: user storage, session tokens, password hashing, OAuth flows, email verification, and account recovery.
 The management dashboard gives you visibility into users, sessions, and auth events.
 Organizations with roles enable team features for B2B applications.

-Clerk's free tier covers 10,000 monthly active users with all features.
+Clerk's free Hobby tier now covers 50,000 monthly active users with all features (raised from 10,000 in February 2026).
 No feature gating, no artificial limitations on the free plan.
 The developer experience is the best in the auth space for React developers.

 Keycloak Overview